 I very much enjoyed that experience, could you tell by my reaction in the video?

 Admittedly, I was looking for a big red button compared to one the size of a 50-pence piece, but it was still such a cool experience – and I am very thankful I had the opportunity to do something not many people have done.
 I also got to visit the bridge of the Disney Dream whilst it was docked in Disney’s Private Island – Castaway Cay, that was pretty awesome too.
 Especially as I could compare the technology between a ship built in 1998 vs 2011.

 All of the officers provided me with advice to continue to study hard, explore all opportunities and mentioned a rather well-known quote from Walt Disney… “Keep Moving Forward” – something that I still do to this very day.
 Unfortunately due to health issues I was unable to continue with my ambition to become a deck officer, but you never know what the future holds.
 People do change careers at any age…

 Cruising is one of my favourite types of holiday, where you have the ability to visit a number of destinations during one holiday whilst travelling in comfort and style.
 It’s also a great way to make new friends and create memories.
-I think it may be a while before the cruise industry returns due to the current Covid-19 pandemic, but look forwards to setting sail and enjoying a cocktail under the sunset again in the future once things calm down a little.
+I look forwards to setting sail and enjoying a cocktail under the sunset again in the future once things calm down a little.